by Ashleigh Feltham

 So how much fish is enough?

 It is recommended to include fish in your diet 2-3 times a week.
 A serving is 100g of fish and the oiler the fish the better.
-Oily fish is fish like salmon, Mackerel, Sardines, Herring, Arctic Char, Anchovies or Trout but any seafood source is better than none.
-Two ways to include fish is to take a tin of Safcol tuna or salmon as a snack or to add to some wholegrain crackers.
+Oily fish is fish like salmon, Mackerel, Sardines, Herring, Arctic Char, Anchovies, or Trout but any seafood source is better than none.
+Take a tin of Safcol tuna or salmon as a snack or to add to some wholegrain crackers.
+Pick up a tin of tuna for lunch.
+Tuna for lunch tastes delicious, and boasts some amazing health benefits!
 Add some tuna to a pasta and tomato dish for lunch.
-Experiment with different types of fish and seafood see the many ways you can enjoy incorporating seafood in your diet.
+Experiment with different types of fish and seafood and see the many ways you can enjoy incorporating seafood into your diet.